haldayne/documentation/docs/fox/index.md

 examples of strategies provided:

 * Retry a piece of code until it works, failing after a certain number of attempts and exponentially waiting between calls.
-You might use this to:
-  * Copy a file over the network.
-  * Push a message into a queue.
-  * Connect to a remote service.
 * Capture PHP errors triggered when running a piece of code.
-You might use this to:
-  * Run legacy code with errors turned off.
-  * Capture run-time errors PHP emits.

 [1]: https://github.com/haldayne/fox